 In a big surprise, the 2016 season would mark the first time since the team's inaugural 2007 campaign that a Nicotra team car did not visit victory lane.
 Sitterly nor team drivers Hamilton or Shullick would crack victory.
 The closest Otto would come was the May 14 opening day show where he finished second to the year's eventual track champion Michael Barnes.

 While not a victory, the team did have a strong Classic with Otto finishing third and Shullick fourth behind winner Jeff Abold and Barnes.
 Albeit good results, Shullick was devastated after his Nicotra 2 ran out of fuel on lap 198 after leading most of the second half of the 200-lapper.

 The 2017 Oswego Speedway racing season was one of the finest yet for John Nicotra Racing.
 Led by Otto Sitterly and now new "full-time" team driver Dave Shullick Jr. of North Ridgeville, Ohio, the team accomplished another dream season.

 Shullick and Sitterly would lead the way in the 11-race Novelis Supermodified points championship with Shullick riding four feature wins to his first Oswego track championship and our team's seventh championship overall.
 DJ's closest competitor in the 2017 points chase was his teammate, Sitterly, who accomplished seven top-five finishes on his way to finishing second in the final standings.

-Shullick would close out the year with a win in the Budweiser International Classic 200, Oswego's annual marquee event on Labor Day weekend.
+Shullick would close out the year with a win in the Budweiser International Classic 200.
 DJ's Classic win - his first - marked Nicotra Racing's fifth in the famed event and the first time the team had won the Classic with a driver other than Otto.